 SUBMITTING WORK VIA GOOGLE DRIVE.
 You’ll be asked to submit one assignment — your final project proposal — via Google Drive.
 Depending upon your level of comfort with Google and “the cloud,” you could either (1) create your work as a Google Doc, in which case I’ll simply use GD’s own commenting features; or (2) upload your work as a Word doc and not convert it to a Google Doc, in which case I’ll add comments via Word’s “track changes” and email your edited work back to you.
 Please do not upload PDFs; I can’t comment on them.

 To share your work with me, simply click the “share” button in the top-right corner of Google Docs.
 Make sure the “sharing settings” are set to “Private,” so “only people explicitly granted permission can access,” and under “Add People,” type my email address.
 That’s it.

+POSTING WORK ONLINE.
 We’ll all create accounts for our class’s blog, and we’ll briefly review how to post.
-You’re invited to post any class-related material – events, exhibitions, news, etc. – at any time, and you’ll occasionally be asked to share your work online.
-If you’re not comfortable posting your work, please don’t hesitate to talk to me.
+If you’re not comfortable posting your work on line, talk to me.

+ACADEMIC HONESTY.
 All students are expected to familiarize themselves with the University’s academic honesty policy.
 Plagiarism or cheating of any form will result in immediate failure of the course.
 No joke.
-If you have any questions regarding proper citation of sources or other academic integrity matters, consult the University Learning Center.
+If you have any questions regarding proper citation of sources or other academic integrity matters, consult the Writing Center.